alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ### Community building

-Creating resources for all stakeholders (inc. members of the public) to engage in the TRE conversation Creating and maintaining open and active communication spaces & workspaces (Slack, GH) Identifying and documenting everything that can be openly documented
+Creating resources for all stakeholders (including members of the public) to engage in the TRE conversation Creating and maintaining open and active communication spaces & workspaces (Slack, GH) Identifying and documenting everything that can be openly documented